DNA modifying enzyme

 Incubation at 37°C

-The unit definition of 'Kunitz units' is increasingly replaced by 'Degradation Assay units'.
-One Degradation Assay unit is equal to 3 Kunitz units and defined as the amount of enzyme required to completely degrade 1 μg of plasmid DNA in 10 minutes at 37 °C in 10 mM Tris-HCl pH 7.5, 50 mM MgCl2 and 13 mM CaCl2.
+DNase I activity is also measured in 'Degradation Assay units' defined as the amount of enzyme required to completely degrade 1 μg of plasmid DNA in 10 minutes at 37 °C in 10 mM Tris-HCl pH 7.5, 50 mM MgCl2 and 13 mM CaCl2.